Walter Ulbricht: The Weimar years

-The Bülowplatz Murders
+The Bülowplatz murders

 During the last days of the Weimar Republic, the KPD had a policy of assassinating two Berlin police officers in retaliation for every KPD member killed by the police.

-On 2 August 1931, KPD Members of the Reichstag Heinz Neumann and Hans Kippenberger received a dressing down from Ulbricht, who was the Party's leader in the Berlin-Brandenburg region.
-Enraged by police interference and by Neumann and Kippenberger's failure to follow the policy, Ulbricht snarled, "At home in Saxony we would have done something about the police a long time ago.
+On 2 August 1931, KPD members of the Reichstag Heinz Neumann and Hans Kippenberger received a dressing down from Ulbricht, who was the party's leader in the Berlin-Brandenburg region.
+According to John Koehler, enraged by police interference and by Neumann and Kippenberger's failure to follow the policy, Ulbricht snarled, "At home in Saxony we would have done something about the police a long time ago.
 Here in Berlin we will not fool around much longer.
 Soon we will hit the police in the head."

-Enraged by Ulbricht's words, Kippenberger and Neumann decided to assassinate Paul Anlauf, the forty-two-year-old Captain of the Berlin Police's Seventh Precinct.
-Captain Anlauf, a widower with three daughters, had been nicknamed Schweinebacke, or "Pig Face" by the KPD.
+Kippenberger and Neumann decided to assassinate Paul Anlauf, the captain of the Berlin Police's Seventh Precinct.
+Captain Anlauf had been nicknamed Schweinebacke, or "Pig Face" by the KPD.
+Anlauf was notorious for his brutal methods in breaking up Communist-led demonstrations at the time.

 According to John Koehler, "Of all the policemen in strife-torn Berlin, the reds hated Anlauf the most.
 His precinct included the area around KPD headquarters, which made it the most dangerous in the city.
 The captain almost always led the riot squads that broke up illegal rallies of the Communist Party."

+In 1934, the Nazi government erected a memorial to Anlauf and Lenck at the square where they were killed, then renamed Horst-Wessel-Platz after a Nazi martyr.
+In 1950 the socialist German government destroyed the monument and the square was renamed Rosa-Luxemburg-Platz.